What does the LAWA Air Quality National Picture Summary 2023 tell us about air quality in NZ towns?

 - Reduce transport emissions: Choose to walk, cycle, or use public transport when possible.
 Service your car regularly to reduce exhaust fumes.
 Electric and hybrid cars don’t contribute the same emissions as petrol or diesel vehicles, so if you’re if in the position to switch they’re a great option.

 - Report pollution: If you see excessive air pollution that doesn’t look quite right, contact your regional council or unitary authority to report it.
-Many councils have processes for providing advice to the responsible party, and in serious cases may enforce regulations.
+Many councils have processes for providing advice to the responsible party, and in serious cases may issue a fine or abatement notice.

 Why does the LAWA project make air quality data freely available?

-The LAWA project aims to connect New Zealanders with the environment by making our environmental data open and accessible.
+Regional councils and unitary authorities are required to regularly provide the results of their State of the Environment monitoring.
+The LAWA project connects New Zealanders with this reporting by making our environmental data open and accessible.
 By reporting air pollution levels from all long-term monitoring sites in New Zealand in one place, we can inform communities about their air quality, sources, and interventions so they can work together to achieve further improvements.